HCL-TECH-SOFTWARE/domino-jnx/docs/implementors/rich_text_implementation.md

 }
 ```

 Accessor methods for numeric values that are unsigned in C should use a primitive type one level "upgraded" in Java.
 For example, if the member is defined as `type=short.class, unsigned=true`, then the getter and setter methods should use `int`.
-This doesn't apply when the underlying member is a "bitfield" or "type" member and not treated as an actual number.
+This doesn't apply when the underlying member is a "bitfield" or enumerated value and not treated as an actual number.

-Setters can either return the object itself or be declared as `void`.
 Multiple methods can reference the same struct member, as needed.

+Setters must return the object itself.

-Struct setters can also use `INumberEnum` values are parameters are return values when the struct members are declared as a compatible primitive type.
+Struct setters can also use `INumberEnum` values as parameters when the struct members are declared as a compatible primitive type.
 For example:

 ```java
 @StructureDefinition(